-The College follows the semester plan and also offers a summer session.
+The College follows the early semester plan and also offers a summer session.
 Day and evening classes are conducted throughout the College year.
-The College also offers a limited number of courses during the weekends of the fall and spring semesters.
+The College also offers a sequence of transfer courses and selected occupational and continuing education courses during the weekends of the fall and spring semesters.